 enhanced privacy protection (EPP) non-access point (AP) multi-link device (MLD): [EPP non-AP MLD] A non-AP MLD with support for at least one of the EPP features.

-enhanced privacy protection (EPP) epoch: [EPP epoch] A period of time during which each non-access point (non-AP) multi-link device (MLD) of a set of non-AP MLDs applies a set of EPP settings.
+enhanced privacy protection (EPP) epoch: [EPP epoch] The operating period for an EPP group bounded by two consecutive EPP epoch start times and during which a set of FA parameters for that epoch and that group apply (#2464).

-enhanced privacy protection (EPP) epoch interval: [EPP epoch interval] A period of time between the target start times of two consecutive EPP epochs in an EPP epoch sequence.
+enhanced privacy protection (EPP) epoch interval: [EPP epoch interval] The nominal period (in TU) between two planned consecutive epoch start times within (#2464) an EPP epoch sequence.

+enhanced privacy protection (EPP) epoch sequence: [EPP epoch sequence] an ordered set of consecutive EPP epochs for a particular EPP group (identified by its EPP Group ID), beginning at the First Epoch TSF Start Time and numbered from 0, that operate under a common EPP Epoch Settings configuration and Group Epoch Seed. (#2220, #2370, #2054)

 enhanced privacy protection (EPP) epoch settings: [EPP epoch settings] A set of parameters characterizing an EPP epoch.